osegbotonie/enterprise-m365-administration-lab/docs/14-ca-005-risk-based-access.md

 * Risk levels covered.
 * Authentication requirements.
 * Remediation requirements.
-* Exceptions.
+* Approved exceptions.

-Privileged administrators may require stronger controls due to their elevated access.
+Privileged administrators may require stronger controls because compromise of an administrative account could have a significantly greater impact on the Microsoft 365 environment.

 ---

 ## 8. Deployment Lifecycle

+The policy should follow a controlled deployment process:

 ```text id="7s5o6k"
 Risk Configuration